pknichols/OMNIeDNA/README.md

 Want to make your life even easier?

-- Pre-load your sterile filter membranes *before* you leave the lab.
+- Pre-load your sterile filter membranes *before* you leave.
+No more fumbling with delicate filter membranes in the field!
-- At the field site, just pop the cartridge in, sample, pop it out, and seal it.
+- At the field site, just pop the cartridge in, sample, pop it out, and seal it in a plastic bag.
-- No more fumbling with delicate filter membranes in the field!

 | Cartridge | Best Suited For |
 |------|---------------------|